nicocanali/beamwax/README.md

 `bw-parquet-proto.py` is basically a 1:1 translation of `beam-parquet-proto.py`: we can see it's a lot more "manual" than Beam, everything needs to be specified, and again we use `reduce_window` to count.
 This also means that it's probably much more flexible than Beam is, but I'm doing things that are way too simple to test this statement.

+## Kafka

+Finally, we run a prototype pipeline using Kafka.

+- Start Kafka locally: `docker compose up`
+- Start the producer: `python kafka-producer.py`
+- Start the Bytewax pipeline: `python kafka-bw.py`

+Bonus: for Slack notifications, a `WEBHOOK_URL` environment variable (in `.env`) is required.

+This can be augmented with stateful anomaly detection and Slack messaging like so: https://github.com/awmatheson/junk-drawer/blob/main/data-quality/dataflow.py